neri/toyscript/docs/intro.md

 ```

 - Declares a function with the given identifier and argument list.
 The function entity is provided by an external module or environment.
-- If the `export` modifier is present, even functions not referenced from within the module will be output to binary.
+- If the `export` modifier is present, the function can be called from outside.
+Also, the function is no longer omitted from the binary due to optimization.

 ### declare-type statement